rucinskimaciej/tapsterbot/README.md

 ## Versions
 1. astro - (tag: vAstro) - The base version of the project, with calibrations workflows and assets.
 Done.
 2. bb8 - (tag: vBb8) - Verson with documentation and CURL commands.
 Done.
-3. c3po - Version with a client (written in Python) to use to drive the bot.
-Work in progress.
+3. c3po - (tag: vC3po) - Version with a client (written in Python) to use to drive the bot.
+Done.
 4. chappie - A future version with a web client to use to drive the bot.
 Not started.
 5. case - A future version with Robot Framework keywords to use to drive the bot.
 Not started.
 6. dalek - A future version with an Android client to use to drive the bot.
 Not started.